Vynax/AzureCertification/ICS-6280/README.md

 3. To create your device by individual device enrollment in your DPS instance.
 4. Make a note of the DPS information (DPS endpoint/Registration ID/ID Scope/Symmetric key).
-5. Set the DPS information got from the former step in "test.sh".
+5. Set the DPS information got from the former step in <div style="display: inline">Azure-IoTHub-general-device-main/run.sh</div>.

 ```Shell
 export IOTHUB_DEVICE_SECURITY_TYPE="DPS"